 WhatsApp’s policies aside, there may be local privacy laws you may need to comply with, such as the GDPR in the European Union.

-Given the sensitivity of these issues and severe penalties that may result from breaching these regulations, this is definitely something you want to sort out before integrating your CRM with WhatsApp.
+Given the sensitivity of these issues and the severe penalties that may result from breaching these regulations, this is something you want to sort out before integrating your CRM with WhatsApp.

 4. CRMs Offering WhatsApp Integrations